Reaction Network Analysis of Metabolic Insulin Signaling: Introduction

-The presence of ACR in 8 species restricts the variability of the positive equilibria and suggests that this ``structural source of robustness" may be an important factor in the system's overall robustness, a property which, according to a previous study by \cite{DEXD2015}, is not common in biochemical systems.
-To our knowledge, this is also the first large kinetic system for which an ACR assessment has been documented.
+For the ACR analysis, we implemented the algorithm of Fontanil et al \cite{FOMF2021} in Matlab and discovered Shinar-Feinberg reaction pairs in appropriate low-deficiency subnetworks of coarsenings of the finest independent decomposition.
+We found that the system has ACR in 8 (out of 20) species.
+This restricts the variability of the positive equilibria and suggests that this ``structural source of robustness'' may be an important factor in the system's overall robustness, a property which, according to a previous study by Dexter et al \cite{DEXD2015}, is not common in biochemical systems.
+Overall, however, there is still a high variation in equilibria composition due to the lack of ACR species in the deficiency 7 subnetwork of the network's deficiency-oriented decomposition.
+To our knowledge, this is the first large kinetic system for which an ACR assessment has been documented.

+The last main result is the discovery of ACR of the essential glucose transporter GLUT4 which, coupled with adequate glucose supply, enables reliable cellular energy production.
+Further details are discussed in Section \ref{sec:acrDef}.

-The paper is organized as follows: Section \ref{sec:fundamentals} contains the basic concepts and results on reaction networks and kinetic systems needed for later sections, including a brief review of decomposition theory.
-The construction of the insulin metabolic signaling reaction network, as well as its basic properties including its concordance and monostationarity, are described in Section \ref{sec:model}.
-Section \ref{sec:indepDecomp} discusses the finest nontrivial independent decomposition of the insulin metabolic signaling network and its deficiency-oriented coarsening.
-In Section \ref{sec:acr}, a review of relevant ACR results is followed by the determination of decompositions needed for the ACR analysis, the results of the analysis, and discussion in the context of previous results.
-A short summary concludes the paper in Section \ref{sec:conclusion}.
+The paper is organized as follows: The construction of the metabolic insulin signaling reaction network, as well as its basic properties are described in Section \ref{sec:model}.
+Section \ref{sec:indepDecomp} discusses the finest nontrivial independent decomposition of the insulin signaling system and its deficiency-oriented coarsening.
+In Section \ref{sec:acr}, a brief review of relevant ACR results is followed by ACR analyses based on decompositions of the network.
+A short summary and the future direction of our research conclude the paper in Section \ref{sec:conclusion}.
+Basic concepts and notations related to CRNT, as well as some detailed computations relevant to the paper, are provided in the Appendix.